Positions Open for the 2015-2016 School Year

 An applicant with one of these endorsements, or a combination of others, is encouraged to apply.

-Both positions may also include aide duties, or use of other endorsements, to create a full-time position.
+Positions may also include aide duties, counseling support, library support, or use of other endorsements, to create a full-time position.

 If you are interested in applying, create an account and complete the online application available here.
 Contact Judith Gap School when the application is complete, then please send: